hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - `AlfrescoClient(config)` — Create a new client instance (pass your Alfresco URL, username, password, scheme, and address)
 - `getCompanyHome(client)` — Get the Company Home node. **Returns** `{ nodeRef, name }` where `nodeRef` is guaranteed to be present.
-- `getChildren(client, nodeRef)` — Get children of a node (always returns an array of properly formatted node objects, uses recursive path resolution with enhanced parent detection)
+- `getChildren(client, nodeRef)` — Get children of a node (always returns an array of properly formatted node objects, uses native Alfresco SOAP `queryChildren` method)
 - `authenticate(client)` — Authenticate and get a ticket

 ## Example Project